 Why is it important?

-We restore cavities for a few main reasons: to remove any caries, to remove weakened tooth structure and to place margins in areas that are easy to access and clean.
+We restore cavities for a few main reasons: to remove any caries (learn more about how caries forms here), to remove weakened tooth structure and to place margins in areas that are easy to access and clean.

 There are properties of amalgam that are crucial when we consider the cavity design, some of these are listed below: